ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 # Introduction
-In this project I explore the global data on covid 19 to gain valuable insights into the data.
+In this project, I explore the global data on covid 19 to gain valuable insights into the data.

 The SQL queries can be seen here: [project_sql folder](/project_sql/)

 # Background

-In this analysis I analyze the available data on covid 19 deaths and vaccinations to unearth valuable insights into the covid infections, deaths, vacciantions, repoduction rate, etc across the globe.
+In this analysis, I analyze the available data on covid 19 deaths and vaccinations to unearth valuable insights into COVID-19 infections, deaths, vaccinations, reproduction rate, etc across the globe.
-The insights will help the readers/stakeholder to understand the probability of dying in variaous courtries and regions, the likelihood of contracting infection across countries / regions, the total deaths by countries / regions, reproductions rate across the countries / regions during the pandemic, and rolling people vaccinated across different location during the pandemic.
+The insights will help the readers/stakeholders to understand the probability of dying in various countries and regions, the likelihood of contracting infection across countries/regions, the total deaths by countries/regions, the reproduction rate across the countries/regions during the pandemic, and rolling people vaccinated across different location during the pandemic.

 The data can be downloaded from here: [Covid_deaths](), [Covid_vacci]().
-If contains information on deaths, vaccination and others by country, regions/continents, and income grouping, from 2020 to 2023.
+It contains information on deaths, vaccination, and others by country, regions/continents, and income grouping, from 2020 to 2023.

 ### The questions I wanted to answer through SQL queries are:

-1. What is the likelihood of dying across different countries, countinents and by income during the pandemic?
+1. What is the likelihood of dying across different countries, continents, and by income during the pandemic?
 2. What is the likelihood of contracting infection by year during the pandemic?
-3. What is the probability of contracting covid infection by months of year during the pandemic?
+3. What is the probability of contracting COVID-19 infection by months of year during the pandemic?
-4. What is the pobability of dying by years during the pandemic/
+4. What is the probability of dying by years during the pandemic/
-5. What is the probability of dying by months of year during the pandemic?
+5. What is the probability of dying by month of the year during the pandemic?
-6. What is the percentage of population infected by country, continenents and income group?
+6. What is the percentage of the population infected by country, continent, and income group?
-7. What is the total number of deaths due to covid infection by country, continent and income group during the pandemic?
+7. What is the total number of deaths due to COVID-19 infection by country, continent, and income group during the pandemic?
-8. What is the reproduction rate in the countries, continents and income groups during the pandemic?
+8. What is the reproduction rate in the countries, continents, and income groups during the pandemic?
-9. What is percentage of pupulation that is vaccianted by country, continent, and income group?
+9. What is the percentage of the vaccinated population by country, continent, and income group?
-10. What is the percentage of population vaccinated during the successive years during the pandemic?
+10. What is the percentage of the population vaccinated during the successive years of the pandemic?

 # Tools Used
 For analyzing the data to answer the questions I used the following tools: